 Welcome

-Upcoming titles include The Mechanics of Songwriting: A Guitarist's Guide, by Leo Coulter.
-Bravely eschewing the 'quick-fix' ethos common to many how-to music manuals on the market, this book seeks to improve the songwriter by showing him how music actually works.
+Here at Siduri we're excited about the release of The Mechanics of Songwriting: A Guitarist's Guide by Leo Coulter.
+Bravely eschewing the 'quick-fix' ethos common to most books on the subject, this book reveals the hidden mechanisms that make a great song great.

 The World and Wikipedia